-- Osteoporosis and low bone density/osteopenia are the most important bone diseases observed in type 1 diabetes mellitus (T1DM) and type 2 diabetes mellitus (T2DM), characterized by decreased bone mass and structural deterioration of bone tissue, leading to bone fragility and increased susceptibility to fracture.
+- Osteoporosis and low bone density/osteopenia are important bone diseases observed in type 1 diabetes mellitus (T1DM) and type 2 diabetes mellitus (T2DM), characterized by decreased bone mass and structural deterioration of bone tissue, leading to bone fragility and increased susceptibility to fracture.

 - Osteomalacia is softening of the bone resulting from impaired bone mineralization with calcium, vitamin D, and phosphorus.